aryamanprince/neural_machine_translation/README.md

 used as queries in attention.
 This is a Serial network which is composed of the
 following:
 ### • tl.ShiftRight: This pads a token to the beginning of your target tokens
 (e.g. [8, 34, 12] shifted right is [0, 8, 34, 12]).
-This will act like a start-ofsentence token that will be the first input to the decoder.
-During training,
-this shift also allows the target tokens to be passed as input to do teacher forcing.
+This will act like a start-of-sentence token that will be the first input to the decoder.
+During training, this shift also allows the target tokens to be passed as input to do teacher forcing.
 ### • tl.Embedding: Like in the previous function, this converts each token to